Okay, I’ll admit it…

 Disinfect everything — If your immune system is compromised, you might want to also consider gloves as part of your virus-prevention strategy.
 Everyone else should always carry disinfectant wipes and cleanse everything prior to touching it — such as grocery cart handles.
 Buy gloves, hand sanitizer and disinfecting wipes now rather than wait until an emergency.

-Get in the habit of usng wipes daily on the things we touch most, such as light switches, refrigerator door handles, toilet bowel handles, faucet handles, etc.
+Get in the habit of using wipes daily on the things we touch most, such as light switches, refrigerator door handles, toilet bowel handles, faucet handles, etc.

 Now’s the time to get serious about immune boosters